 Credit: Kakidai

-As the station name implies, Roka Koshun-en Gardens is located along Kampachi, but it is quite far from the station.
-The Showa-era market “Marubi Store” on the north side of the station and the old-fashioned shopping street in front of the station is nice.
+Roka Koshun-en Gardens is located along Kampachi, but it is quite far from the station.
+The Showa-era market “Marubi Store” on the north side of the station and the old-fashioned shopping street in front of the station are nice, capturing the nostalgic charm of Setagaya.

 Chitose Karasuyama 千歳烏山

-The most prosperous shopping area in Setagaya Ward on the Keio Line.
+The most prosperous shopping area in Setagaya Ward on the Keio Line, highlighting the vibrant commercial life in Setagaya.

 Sengawa 仙川